Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 ### Work - M

-- 1.What work do you do?
+1. What work do you do?
+    "I'm a Software Development Engineer, `or more commonly`, I'm a programmer.
+I work for a local major game company.
+My primary responsibilities include writing code for the physics engine used to develop games."
-- 2. Why did you choose to do that type of job?
+2. Why did you choose to do that type of job?
+    "`Mostly out of interest I think`, I quite enjoy playing video games, and I hope to create some `prestigious` games like Super Mario or The Legend of Zelda.
+So, it is very natural for me to consider joining a game company."
-- 3. Do you like your job?
+3. Do you like your job?
+   "I'm quite satisfied with my current job. `Most of the time`, working with code is enjoyable because programmers can see the `tangible results` of their work.
+I really `appreciate the immediate feedback` and sense of accomplishment it offers.
+Additionally, the `compensation` `for this job` `meets my expectations`, as I `prefer not to` have significant financial pressure in my life.
+So, overall, `I'm quite content`.”
-- 4. Do you miss being a student?
+4. Do you miss being a student?
+    "Not really.
+I `attended` a very strict and `demanding` high school and university, and `it took me a lot of effort to graduate`.
+While I did appreciate what that period `brought` to me, I truly don't want to `go through` that kind of life again."
-- 5. Is it very interesting?
+5. Is it very interesting?
+    "`I'm not sure if` 'interesting' `is the right word for` that period.
+I don't dislike my life because I have a very clear objective and remain dedicated all the time.
+In fact, it's a disciplined and `passionate` lifestyle, but it can also be quite `exhausting`.
+I often `feel burnt out` after a full day of studying." (study)

+    Yes, working in a game company is quite pleasant for me, firstly the atmosphere is more relaxed compared to some traditional companies, and I can find many colleagues who `share the same interest with me`, making `the time at the workplace` `enjoyable`.
+Moreover, working with code is fulfilling for me because programmers can see the `tangible results` of their work.
+I really `appreciate the immediate feedback` and sense of accomplishment `when my code runs as expected.`
-- 6.Is there any kind of technology you use at work?
+6. Is there any kind of technology you use at work?
+    Yes,
-- 7.Can you manage your time well when you work?
+7. Can you manage your time well when you work?
+    "`I wouldn't say I'm exceptionally proficient at it,` but I do have some strategies to make my work more efficient and `organized`.
+I have a habit of making work plans on a daily, weekly, and monthly basis.
+Additionally, I learned a method for maintaining focus during work or study when I was in college.
+It's called the `Pomodoro` Technique, which involves dividing your work into 25-minute `intervals` and `dedicating yourself strictly to each timer`. `It has proven to be quite useful` for me."
-- 8.Who helps you most at work?
+8. Who helps you most at work?
+    I think it should be my boss, while I had a mentor who is assigned by company when I just came, he is very busy and has no interest teaching rookies, so

 - Why did you choose to do that type of job?

     "`When I was in high school`, I `had a strong interest in` physics.
 So, `when it came time for` my undergraduate studies, I `chose to major in` nuclear physics. `During my time at university,` I `stumbled across`/on the IT industry through some `chance encounters`, and I `developed a desire to` work in this field.
 That's why, `after graduating`, I pursued a master's degree in computer science.”

 - "As a Software Development Engineer (SDE), my primary responsibilities `involve` designing software and writing code to implement it.
 I also need to communicate with product managers to understand their business requirements.
 "And sometimes I participate in larger projects that require me to `collaborate` with other programmers.”

 - "I work as a software developer.
 My `main responsibilities` involve collaborating with the product manager to understand and `break down` business requirements.
 I then `translate` these requirements `into` `design specifications` and code to implement the solutions.
 For larger projects, I often work closely with other developers, and there are `instances` where I need to coordinate with the testing team to validate and `make necessary code adjustments`.”

 - "we need to communicate with product managers, understand and break down business requirements, design software for them, and then implement it using code.
 Sometimes, we also `have to be involved in` certain aspects of software testing.”
-- Do you like your job? / Is it very interesting?
-"I'm quite satisfied with my current job. `Most of the time`, working with code is enjoyable because programmers can see the `tangible results` of their work.
-I really `appreciate the immediate feedback` and sense of accomplishment it offers.
-Additionally, the `compensation` `for this job` `meets my expectations`, as I `prefer not to` have significant financial pressure in my life.
-So, overall, `I'm quite content`.”
-- Do you miss being a student?
-- Is there any kind of technology you use at work?
-- Can you manage your time well when you work?

 - The `job arrangements and benefits` of this position `are acceptable to me`.

 - "I have also noticed that there are some `drawbacks` in our industry.
 For example, some companies have a tendency to require frequent overtime work, certain positions may `exhibit` `age or gender discrimination`, and there are `health risks associated with` prolonged computer screen `exposure` and `extended periods of sitting`.”

 - `I have been in this job for` 3 years.
 I started working right `after my graduation from college in July 2021`

 - "Due to the impact of covid, `Job hunting` has been quite challenging over the past three years. `I consider` myself very fortunate `to` have `secured` such a job during that tough period.”

 - In the current employment environment, the salary for programmers is somewhat `generous`.
 I'm someone who prefers(values) a life with less economic pressure(financial stress), so that's the primary reason I chose this profession.
 Additionally, `I find` the work style and responsibilities of a programmer `to be quite agreeable`(are acceptable to me). `Most of my working hours are spent` interacting with computers and writing code, which is less demanding for me compared to dealing with various people.

 - "I find my job quite enjoyable because the work of a programmer `yields very tangible results.` I can see how the programs I write `address real-world needs`, and this immediate positive feedback gives me `a sense of accomplishment` in my work. `This kind of enjoyment` is rather similar to a mathematician solving a challenging problem.”

 - "Work is crucial to me because I see it as a `pathway` to `realizing my personal value`. `I've even pondered(considered/thought)` whether I would continue working if I were financially free, and my conclusion is that I would.
 In such cases, Even if I `didn't` need to work for others for financial reasons, I `would` still pursue some personal projects and ideas by working for myself.”

 - "I've had some limited formal training, mainly focused on our `work processes`.
 As a programmer, much of my job involves `self-learning` and `seeking guidance` from experienced colleagues `when it comes to` the `specific tasks` and skills required.”

 - "My boss is highly professional.
 He efficiently prioritizes tasks, `delegates assignments` to the most suitable individuals, and `makes decisive decisions`.
 What I admire most is `his ability to maintain a clear distinction between work and non-work situations`, which makes working with him both relaxed and productive(efficient). `I've learned many valuable qualities` in the workplace from him.”
 - "I believe most people generally prefer leadership `in a concise and swift manner` when we are at work
 - My colleagues are `predominantly` fellow programmers, and we frequently collaborate on large-scale projects. `They are generally more experienced than I am` and `possess` exceptional technical skills. `I often turn to them for guidance` on technical issues, and they are always friendly and willing to help. `Outside of work`, I `share common interests` such as photography and playing computer games with some of my colleagues.
 We occasionally get together for dinners and chats, I think this relationship not only fosters a `sense of teamwork` but also makes the workplace enjoyable and comfortable."